Spice-crusted Pork Tenderloin

 Lightly crush the spices, including the sea salt, in a mortar, spice grinder or with the back of a heavy pan.

 Remove the tenderloin from the marinade, pat it dry and roll it in the spice blend.
 Heat a sauté pan over medium-high heat and add the vegetable oil.
 Sear the tenderloin, turning occasionally, until it is golden brown on all sides.
-Transfer it to the oven and roast for 8 to 10 minutes or until the interior of the pork reads 160° F. Let the pork rest for 5 minutes, then carve into slices.
+Transfer it to the oven and roast for 8 to 10 minutes or until the interior of the pork reads 160° F. Let the pork rest for 5 minutes and then carve into slices.

 Recipe by, PCC Chef